DontPanicO/fastapi-distributed-websocket/README.md

 ### Broadcasting and group messages

-Another problem of scaling Websockets occurs when we need to send messages to multiple connect clients (i.e. broadcasting a message or sending a message to all clients subscribed to a specific topic).
+Another problem of scaling Websockets occurs when we need to send messages to multiple connected clients (i.e. broadcasting a message or sending a message to all clients subscribed to a specific topic).

 Imagine that we have a chat server, and that when an user send a message in a